Welcome to Our Camino Primitivo Blog

 Trail Conditions and Terrain

-At the heart of the Primitivo is a variation in the route were pilgrims must choose to travel either along the challenging mountainous stretch of the Hospitales or along the more navigable Pola route.
+At the heart of the Primitivo is a variation in the route where pilgrims must choose to travel either along the challenging mountainous stretch of the Hospitales or along the more navigable Pola route.

-With all of that said, if you are prepared and willing to listen to your body – taking breaks and stopping when needed – the primitive is entirely possible to complete.
+With all that said, if you are prepared and willing to listen to your body – taking breaks and stopping when needed – the primitive is entirely possible to complete.

 Despite (or perhaps because of) many of the topographical challenges along the way the Camino Primitivo provides more time in the wilderness and in nature – especially as the route lacks the number of pilgrims which the Frances often has on it.